 Nissan N. Perez, PhD

-Currently Vice-President of the Shpilman Institute for Photography (SIP) in Tel Aviv, in my previous position I worked for over 37 years as Senior Curator of Photography at the Israel Museum, Jerusalem where I conceived and created the department of photography and its extensive collection of over 120,000 items.
+Currently an independent photography historian, consultant and curator in my previous position I worked for over 37 years as Senior Curator of Photography at the Israel Museum, Jerusalem, where I conceived and created the department of photography and its extensive collection of over 120,000 items.
+After my retirement I served as Vice-President of the Shpilman Institute for Photography in Tel Aviv for two and a half years.

 In addition I currently teach graduate courses and seminars at the Hebrew University, Jerusalem, The Ben Gourion University of the Negev, Beer Sheva, and at the Universitat Politècnica de València, Spain.